FBI gave him bus pass and cell, then busted him for July Fourth bomb plot

 He seemed to try his FBI handler's patience when he suggested at the last minute that they switch from packing the explosives into remote-control cars and instead use a van.

-Authorities arrested Pitts on Sunday and charged him with one count of providing material support to a terrorist organization.
+Authorities arrested Pitts on Sunday and charged him with one count of providing material support to a terrorist organization, prompting praise from the White House.
 It was not clear if he had obtained an attorney and NBC News was unable to reach any of his family.

-His Facebook pages, which have since been taken down, listed his occupation as a chef.
-He had left comments about threatening Trump and helping the Taliban on various sites over the last two years.
+His Facebook pages, which NBC News viewed but have since been taken down, listed his occupation as a chef, though he said in court that he was unemployed.
+Over the last two years, he had left Facebook comments about threatening Trump and helping the Taliban on other users' posts.

+Pitts served time in Ohio for a 1989 robbery and pleaded guilty to theft in Ohio in 2007.
+In 2016, the state of Pennsylvania had asked Ohio to extradite Pitts as a fugitive from charges of assault, robbery and theft.